ccorrodi/android_data_leak_detection/README.md

 *Idea: Benchmarking Android Data Leak Detection Tools (Claudio Corrodi, Timo Spring, Mohammad Ghafari, and Oscar Nierstrasz)*

-We are in the process of preparing related data and will make it available here in time for the event.
+June 25: The basic implementation is in this branch (essos), however, we are in the process of updating several parts and making it easier to configure and set up the benchmark.
+More will follow in the upcoming days and weeks and will eventually be merged into the master branch.